apache/pekko/akka-docs/src/main/paradox/persistence-query-leveldb.md

 Java
 :  @@snip [LeveldbPersistenceQueryDocTest.java](/akka-docs/src/test/java/jdocs/persistence/query/LeveldbPersistenceQueryDocTest.java) { #EventsByTag }

-To tag events you create an @ref:[Event Adapters](persistence.md#event-adapters) that wraps the events in a `akka.persistence.journal.Tagged` with the given `tags`.
+To tag events you create an @ref:[Event Adapters](persistence.md#event-adapters) that wraps the events in a `org.apache.pekko.persistence.journal.Tagged` with the given `tags`.

 Scala